Streaming media: Business developments

-In 2000 Industryview.com launched its "world's largest streaming video archive" website to help businesses promote themselves.
+In 2000, Industryview.com launched its "world's largest streaming video archive" website to help businesses promote themselves.
 Webcasting became an emerging tool for business marketing and advertising that combined the immersive nature of television with the interactivity of the Web.
 The ability to collect data and feedback from potential customers caused this technology to gain momentum quickly.

 Around 2002, the interest in a single, unified, streaming format and the widespread adoption of Adobe Flash prompted the development of a video streaming format through Flash, which was the format used in Flash-based players on video hosting sites.
-The first popular video streaming site, YouTube, was founded by Steve Chen, Chad Hurley and Jawed Karim in 2005.
-It initially used a Flash-based player, which played MPEG-4 AVC video and AAC audio, but now defaults to HTML5 video.
-Increasing consumer demand for live streaming prompted YouTube to implement a new live streaming service to users.
-The company currently also offers a (secured) link returning the available connection speed of the user.
+The first popular video streaming site, YouTube, was founded by Steve Chen, Chad Hurley, and Jawed Karim in 2005.
+It initially used a Flash-based player, which played MPEG-4 AVC video and AAC audio, but now defaults to HTML video.
+Increasing consumer demand for live streaming prompted YouTube to implement a new live streaming service for users.
+The company currently also offers a (secure) link that returns the available connection speed of the user.

-The Recording Industry Association of America (RIAA) revealed through its 2015 earnings report that streaming services were responsible for 34.3 percent of the year's total music industry's revenue, growing 29 percent from the previous year and becoming the largest source of income, pulling in around $2.4 billion.
+The Recording Industry Association of America (RIAA) revealed through its 2015, earnings report that streaming services were responsible for 34.3 percent of the year's total music industry's revenue, growing 29 percent from the previous year and becoming the largest source of income, pulling in around $2.4 billion.
 US streaming revenue grew 57 percent to $1.6 billion in the first half of 2016 and accounted for almost half of industry sales.